-The charging end of the garbage chute shall be situated at a height of 300 mm above the margin line in a passenger ship or the deepest damage waterline in a cargo ship covered by the requirements of Part V "Subdivision" of the Rules for the Classification and Construction of Sea-Going Ships.
-Otherwise the charging end of a garbage chute in such ships shall have a non-return water tight cover/valve fitted in an easily accessible place above the deepest load line with a screw gear operated from a position above the bulkhead deck provided with open/closed indicators and marking "Keep closed when not in use".
+The charging end of the garbage chute shall be situated at a height of 300 mm above the margin line in a passenger ship or the deepest damage waterline in a cargo ship covered by the requirements of Part V "Subdivision" of the RS Rules/C. Otherwise the charging end of a garbage chute in such ships shall have a non-return water tight cover/valve fitted in an easily accessible place above the deepest load line with a screw gear operated from a position above the bulkhead deck provided with open/closed indicators and marking "Keep closed when not in use".

 - 3.2.11.2 Scuppers which penetrate the shell and originate from enclosed superstructures intended for cargo may only be fitted on condition the freeboard deck side line is immersed with the ship listed more than 5°.
-In other cases the drainage shall be led inboard in accordance with the requirements of 7.12, Part VIII "Systems and Piping" of the Rules for the Classification and Construction of Sea-Going Ships. - 3.2.11.3 In manned engine rooms spaces main and auxiliary sea inlets and discharges in connection with the operation of machinery may be controlled locally.
+In other cases the drainage shall be led inboard in accordance with the requirements of 7.12, Part VIII "Systems and Piping" of the RS Rules/C. - 3.2.11.3 In manned engine rooms spaces main and auxiliary sea inlets and discharges in connection with the operation of machinery may be controlled locally.
 The controls shall be readily accessible and shall be provided with indicators showing whether the valve is open or closed.